Josh9182/Excel-Tips-and-Tricks/README.md

 ```

 ## **Common "IF()" Variations**
 There are various functions built around "IF()" that enhance its capabilities.
-Here are three important ones:
+Here are several important ones:

 **SUMIF():** Adds up values that meet a specific condition.